Quick Start

 Simulating Parallel Light

-For astronomical sources (stars, gamma-ray showers), use parallel light with direction vectors:
+For astronomical sources, use parallel light with direction vectors:

 import jax.numpy as jnp